StevenMicheletti/poolparty/README.md

 FILTERSYNC (file) filter-sync-by-gtf.pl (Part of Popoolation, Perl)

 ## Output files and directories
-  Many files will be produced during the alignment phase.
+  ...Many files will be produced during the alignment phase.
 Ensure you have enough storage before executing.

  ##### OUTDIR/trimmed/trim_1
    Quality trimmed versions of the input fastq files.
 These are what get aligned to the genome assembly